Implementation of Continuous-Variable Quantum Key Distribution with Composable and One-Sided-Device-Independent Security Against Coherent Attacks: Results

-\paragraph{Preliminaries} Alice and Bob use a pre-shared key to authenticate the classical communication channel for post processing~\cite{Stinson1994,Gemmell1994}.
-Furthermore, Alice and Bob negotiate all parameters needed during the protocol run and Alice performs a shot-noise calibration measurement by blocking the signal beam input of her homodyne detector. \paragraph{Measurement Phase} Alice prepares an entangled state using her Einstein-Podolsky-Rosen source and sends one of the outputs to Bob along with a local oscillator beam.
+Preliminaries; Alice and Bob use a pre-shared key to authenticate the classical communication channel for post processing~\cite{Stinson1994,Gemmell1994}.
+Furthermore, Alice and Bob negotiate all parameters needed during the protocol run and Alice performs a shot-noise calibration measurement by blocking the signal beam input of her homodyne detector.

+Measurement Phase; Alice prepares an entangled state using her Einstein-Podolsky-Rosen source and sends one of the outputs to Bob along with a local oscillator beam.
 Both Alice and Bob choose, randomly and independently from each other, a quadrature $X$ or $P$, which they simultaneously measure by homodyne detection of their light fields.
 The outcome of this measurement is called a sample.
 This step is repeated until $2N$ samples have been obtained.

-\paragraph{Sifting} Alice and Bob announce their measurement bases and discard all samples measured in different quadratures.
+Sifting; Alice and Bob announce their measurement bases and discard all samples measured in different quadratures.

-\paragraph{Discretization} The continuous spectrum of the measurement outcomes is discretized by the analog-to-digital converter (ADC) used to record the measurement.
+Discretization; The continuous spectrum of the measurement outcomes is discretized by the analog-to-digital converter (ADC) used to record the measurement.
 During the discretization step Alice and Bob map the fine grained discretization of their remaining samples caused by the ADC to a coarser one consisting of consecutive $2^d$ bins.
 In the interval $[-\alpha,\alpha ]$ a binning with equal length is used, which is complemented by two bins $(-\infty,-\alpha)$ and $(\alpha,\infty)$.
 The parameter $\alpha$ is used to include the finite range of the homodyne detectors into the security proof.

-\paragraph{Channel Parameter Estimation} The secret key length is calculated using the average distance between Alice's and Bob's samples.
+Channel Parameter Estimation; The secret key length is calculated using the average distance between Alice's and Bob's samples.
 To estimate it, the two parties randomly choose a common subset of length $k$ from the sifted and discretized data, $X_A^\text{pe}$ and $X_B^\text{pe}$, respectively, which they communicate over the public classical channel.
 Using these, they calculate

 and abort if it exceeds a threshold agreed on in the preliminaries step.